usnistgov/800-63-3/sp800-63c/sec4_federation.md

 Parties MAY depend upon a federation authority, as described in [Section 4.1.3](#authorities) below, to perform some or all of this vetting, provided that they are satisfied that the authority has completed this process.

 Depending on the protocol being used, at registration time participants SHALL securely establish any keying information they need to operate the federated relationship, including shared secrets, if any.
 Any symmetric keys used in this relationship SHALL be unique to a pair of federation participants.
-Each party SHALL maintain their own registry of other parties with which they federate.

 Federation relationships SHALL specify a given maximum identity assurance level (IAL) and authentication assurance level (AAL) in connection with the federated relationship.
 For example, a given RP may only accept IAL 2 identity proofing from a given IdP that has only been vetted at that level.